 A little girl came up to the microphone.

 “Mr Mayor,” she said, “my name is Amber, and I am 12 years old.
-And because of all the addicted people and drug dealers in my neighborhood, there are people in the newspaper who call my neighborhood, ‘Zombie Land.’
-And I want to know if you know they call my neighborhood Zombie Land.
+And because of all the addicted people and drug dealers in my neighbourhood, there are people in the newspaper who call my neighbourhood, ‘Zombie Land.’
+And I want to know if you know they call my neighbourhood Zombie Land.
 And I want to know if you’re doing anything about it?”

 Her two questions are the two essential questions: